 Why Disciplined Agile Uses Work in Process and not Work in Progress

 Progress means “forward or onward movement toward a destination.”
 But WIP refers to work that has started but hasn’t been completed.
-Work may be blocked, that is, not progressing at all.
-Work in progress (in English) does not include blocked work.
-But it is WIP.
-This has led many teams new to kanban to not include items that are blocked (not progressing) towards their WIP limits.
-This is not effective.
+This includes work that may be blocked, not progressing at all.
+Technically, work in progress would not include that blocked work.
+And that has led many people new to kanban not to include blocked work in their WIP limits.
+That is not effective.

-“In process” means “of, relating to, or being goods in manufacture as distinguished from raw materials or from finished products.”
-English tells us that something blocked is not in progress but is in process.
+By contrast, “in process” means “of, relating to, or being goods in manufacture as distinguished from raw materials or from finished products.”
+Clearly, that includes work that is blocked.

 - DA Value Stream Consultant Resources